orientechnologies/orientdb-docs/src/internals/Record-Schemaless-Binary-Serialization.md

 ### DECIMAL

 Decimals are converted to integers and stored as the scale and the value.
-For example, `10234.546` is storead as scale `3` and value `10234546`.
+For example, `10234.546` is stored as scale `3` and value `10234546`.

     (scale:int32)(value-size:int32)(value:byte[])